-B: Wayne Bridges
+B: Wayne Bridges and Dean Brisco

 Wrestling To The Top of The World

+Six months later that same year, Kendo Nagasaki appeared on the scene and would continue to cross swords with Wayne Bridges for a further 20 years.
 Indeed, when Nagasaki first appeared on television on Cup Final Day 1971 on a Joint Promotions St Albans bill, his opponent was none other than Wayne Bridges.

-Bridges would go on to face on the small screen some of the most notorious wrestlers around, possibly most notably the original evil American Outlaw.
+Wayne would go on to face on the small screen some of the most notorious wrestlers around, possibly most notably the original evil American Outlaw.
 He also feuded with Mr Universe John Lees and Pompey giant Bruno Elrington, and was invariably the first name home promoters put up to fly the flag in the face of threats from overseas stars such as Georges Gordienko, Crusher Verdu, Le Grande Vladimir, Aussie Mark Anthony and gridiron loudmouth Butts Logger Giraud.

 From the outset Bridges proved to be a hard-hitting blockbuster, weighing in over 17 stones.
-From a weight-training and bodybuilding background, Bridges posed a formidable threat to all heavyweights from home and abroad, trading hold and counter hold with fellow stylists the likes of Tibor Szakacs and Steve Viedor, mixing it equally with the villainy of Johnny Yearsley and Wild Angus.
+From a weight-training and bodybuilding background, He posed a formidable threat to all heavyweights from home and abroad, trading hold and counter hold with fellow stylists the likes of Tibor Szakacs and Steve Viedor, mixing it equally with the villainy of Johnny Yearsley and Wild Angus.

 Occasional tag action saw him accompany Marino or Judo Al Hayes, but his most lasting partner was the Portsmouth adonis Bob Kirkwood.
 So clean cut was their image that French promoters dubbed them “Les Incorruptables”.

-Wayne Bridges had a tremendous record at the UK’s premier arena, too.
-Notable scalps included the Mighty John Quinn and Birmingham’s Pat Roach.
-Perhaps his greatest victory there, however, was over erstwhile mentor, Mike Marino.
+Perhaps Wayne’s greatest victory at the Royal Albert Hall, however, was over erstwhile mentor, Mike Marino.
 The Anglo Italian only ever suffered a handful of defeats over more than twenty years of facing the world’s best at the Kensington venue.

 By 1987 Kendo Nagasaki would repay the compliment of sixteen years earlier by becoming Wayne Bridges’ final Joint Promotions television opponent in Bradford.